Adam Clayton: Early life

 Adam Charles Clayton, the oldest child of Brian and Jo Clayton, was born on 13 March 1960 in Chinnor, Oxfordshire, England.
-His father was a pilot with the Royal Air Force, who moved into civil aviation, and his mother was a former airline stewardess.
-When he was 4 years old, Clayton's father worked in Kenya as a pilot with East African Airways, the family being resident in Nairobi (Clayton regards this as the happiest period of his childhood).
+His father was a pilot with the Royal Air Force who moved into civil aviation, and his mother was a former airline stewardess.
+When Clayton was four years old, his father worked in Kenya as a pilot with East African Airways, with the family residing in Nairobi; Clayton regards this as the happiest period of his childhood.
 In 1965, the family moved to Malahide, northern County Dublin, Ireland, where Clayton's brother Sebastian was born.
-The Clayton family became friends with the Evans family (including their son David Evans ("The Edge"), who would later co-found the band U2 with Clayton).
+The Clayton family became friends with the Evans family (including their son David Evans ("The Edge"), who later co-founded the band U2 with Clayton).

 When he was eight years old, Clayton was sent to the private junior boarding Castle Park School in Dalkey, southern County Dublin.
-Not being sports-oriented, Adam did not enjoy the school or respond well to its ethos; he found it difficult to settle socially there.
+Not being sports-oriented, Clayton did not enjoy the school or respond well to its ethos; he found it difficult to settle socially there.
 He was interested in pop music, which students were not allowed to listen to.
 He joined the School's "Gramphone Society", which met to listen to classical music.
 He also took piano lessons for a short time.
-His introduction to the world of popular music was around the age of 10, listening to rock operas such as Jesus Christ Superstar and Hair, and other material that was midway between classical and popular music.
+His introduction to the world of popular music was around age 10, listening to rock operas such as Jesus Christ Superstar and Hair, and other material that was midway between classical and popular music.

 At age 13, Clayton entered the private St Columba's College secondary school in Rathfarnham, Dublin.
-Here he made friends with other pupils who were enthusiastic about the pop/rock music acts of the period, including the Who, the Beatles, the Grateful Dead, and Carole King.
-In response he bought a £5 acoustic guitar from a junk-shop near the Dublin quays, and began learning elementary chords and songs.
-John Leslie, who shared a bunk bed with Clayton at St. Columba's, persuaded him to join in with a school band where Clayton would play the bass guitar for the first time.
-His mother purchased a bass for him when he was 14 years old on the basis of a given promise that he would commit himself to learn to play the instrument.
+Here he made friends with other pupils who were enthusiastic about the pop/rock music acts of the period, including the Who, the Beatles, Grateful Dead, and Carole King.
+In response, he bought a £5 acoustic guitar from a junk shop near the Dublin quays, and began learning elementary chords and songs.
+John Leslie, who shared a bunk bed with Clayton at St. Columba's, persuaded him to join in with a school band where Clayton played the bass guitar for the first time.
+His mother purchased a bass for him when he was 14 when Clayton promised that he would commit himself to learn to play the instrument.

 Clayton later changed school to the non-boarding Mount Temple Comprehensive School in Dublin, where he met future U2 bandmates Paul Hewson ("Bono") and Larry Mullen Jr., who were also pupils there, and was reunited with his childhood friend David Evans.